Brees, Saints singe sinking Eagles, 48-7

 Mark Ingram rushed 16 times for 103 yards, including touchdowns of 14 yards and 1 yard.
 Kamara added 71 yards to help New Orleans finish with 546 total yards and score at least 40 for the sixth time this season.

-And New Orleans’ defense produced a second straight dominant showing after largely stifling Cincinnati in a 51-14 victory the previous week.
+Meanwhile, New Orleans’ defense produced a second straight dominant showing after largely stifling Cincinnati the previous week.

+The Saints now have outscored their past two opponents 99-21 combined, is not easy to do in a league known for competitive balance.

+“It blows my mind, too, trust me,” said Saints defensive tackle Sheldon Rankins, who had one of three sacks on Carson Wentz.
+“That just speaks volumes not only to the type of talent we have on this team but how locked in everybody is.
+I think everybody knows how special we can be and everyone knows the end goal.
+If everybody here isn’t thinking Super Bowl then they’re in the wrong locker room.”

 Time will tell if the lopsided loss marked the beginning of the end of the Eagles’ title defense.
-Philadelphia (4-6) remained two games behind Washington (6-4) for first place in the NFC East, but more injuries befell their already depleted lineup.
-They offered virtually no resistance to New Orleans and looked thoroughly outclassed by the surging Saints.
+Philadelphia (4-6) remained two games behind Washington (6-4) for first place in the NFC East, but more injuries befell its already depleted lineup.
+The Eagles offered virtually no resistance to New Orleans and looked thoroughly outclassed by the surging Saints.

 INJURIES